 When she gets to school she finds out the first grader was all wrong.
 There is a day that she can bring in her stuffed animals.
 There is a time to work on tying shoes with the teachers help.
 The little girl is so relieved that she won’t get in trouble.
 Her teacher makes her day.

-What did we do to explore the book?
+What did we do to explore Countdown to Kindergarten?

 Shoe Lacing Number Facts

 The laces go right to left and back again.
-Sometimes the laces go from the number sentence to the sum and sometimes it goes sum to number sentence.
+Sometimes the lace will go from the number sentence to the sum and sometimes it goes sum to number sentence.

 Uppercase to Lowercase Letter Lacing